12 Tips To Shop at Kroger and Save EVEN More!

-Y'all know Publix is my favorite grocery store (goodness, I still miss those days!), but I've come to love Kroger after shopping there the last few years.
-There are a few tricks though that can really help you save while you're there, so here are things you need to know before you shop.
+You all know Publix is my favorite grocery store, but I’ve come to love Kroger too!
+There are a few tricks though that can really help you save while you’re there, so here are things you need to know before you shop.

 1. You need a Kroger card to get the best deals at Kroger.

-In order to get Kroger’s deals, you almost have to have a Kroger Card (I’m sure you guys knew that one!)
+In order to get Kroger’s deals, you need to have a Kroger card.
 If you already have a Kroger card, be sure to register it online so that you can have additional deals mailed to you at home and to your Kroger account online.
+If you don’t want a physical card, you can use an Alt-id to only have a digital (usually your phone number).

 2. Kroger offers digital coupon deals weekly

-Before shopping Kroger, download their store coupons to your Kroger card either on their website or their mobile app (I personally love their mobile app.)
-Most of these coupons are available for one use only, however occasionally Kroger offers a special sale where you can use the digital coupon multiple times about once a month.
+Before shopping Kroger, download their store coupons to your Kroger card either on their website or their mobile app (ios or Android).
+Most of these coupons are available for one use only.

 Tip – if you have a paper coupon and an e-coupon the register will automatically deduct your digital coupon as soon as you scan your card, so make sure that the value of the digital coupon is higher than your paper coupon before loading it to your card.
 For example, if there’s a $.50/1 Cottonelle digital coupon but you have a $1 off Cottonelle paper coupon, you’ll want to make sure the Cottonelle e-coupon is NOT on your card so that you can use the higher value coupon.
 To delete the manufacturer coupon from your card, just take it off manually on your app while shopping.